tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 ### 03/22/2022

 Hi.
 I'm reviewing my code to see if I could clean it up and organize it.
 I need to make it more structured and organized.
+I renamed the classes to make them more usable across the pages.
+I added more layout scss files based on my restructuring.
+One I set up was the container.
+Hernandez set up generic styles for the container (wrapper).

 Acknowledgement: